Tubbz-alt/mxnet-fid/README.md

-# Fréchet Inception Distance (FID score) in PyTorch
+# Fréchet Inception Distance (FID score) in MXNet

-This is a port of the official implementation of [Fréchet Inception Distance](https://arxiv.org/abs/1706.08500) to PyTorch.
+This is a port of the PyTorch [implementation](https://github.com/mseitzer/pytorch-fid), which itself is a port of the official implementation of [Fréchet Inception Distance](https://arxiv.org/abs/1706.08500).
 See [https://github.com/bioinf-jku/TTUR](https://github.com/bioinf-jku/TTUR) for the original implementation using Tensorflow.

 FID is a measure of similarity between two datasets of images.